 Dichlorvos (2,2-dichloroethenyl dimethyl phosphate) is an organophosphorus (OP) insecticide, anthelmintic and acaricide used for agricultural and veterinary pest control.

 Status: Implementation of review findings in progress

-- The remaining six dichlorvos products used for grain protection remain suspended, with instructions for use during the suspension found in permit PER14075.
+- February 2014—The APVMA has continued the suspension of the registrations and label approvals of six dichlorvos products used for grain protection.
+Instructions for use of these products during the suspension period can be found in permit PER14075.

 In December 1996 the APVMA began a review of dichlorvos because of concerns relating to public and occupational health and safety (OHS), the environment, residues and trade.